 The abstract title should be printed in bold and with font size 14, followed by authors.
 The presenter of the abstract should be underlined.
 Between authors and the affiliations the corresponding author’s e-mail should be added.

 Background: A brief explanation of why the study was performed.
 Hypothesis/Objectives (research question): A statement of the principal hypothesis tested/research question addressed in the study, a brief statement of the major objectives, or both.
 Authors may select one preferred subheading (hypothesis or objectives)

 Methods: A concise description of the number of animals used in the study.
 Including the breed/population from which the animals were drawn and any special animals characteristics (e.g., disease status if relevant).
 In case of studies not involving animals please specify technique(s)/procedure(s).
 A statement of overall study design (e.g., randomized, blinded, placebo- controlled clinical trial; retrospective study) and principal interventions or methods should also be included.
 The statistical analysis should also be included.

 Results: Concise statement of important results including numerical description of critical variables and statement of statistical significance.
 Figures and Tables should not be included.

 Conclusions: A summary of conclusions based on results of the study and statement of nutritional and/or clinical importance of these conclusions for equine science or equine practice.
 The results should not be restated.

-We encourage authors to ask a native English speaker to critically review your abstract prior to abstract submission.
+We encourage authors to ask a native English speaker to critically review their abstract prior to abstract submission.
 Unclear writing may lead to immediate rejection of your abstract.